 Improperly treating jaundice and kernicterus

 Babies can develop yellow skin (jaundice), poor feeding, and lethargy after birth.
-This is due to the increased concentrations of bilirubin, a product of the breakdown of red blood cells.
-Babies can need help to safely removing this bilirubin, especially if it develops in the first 24 hours after birth or between days 3-7 of life.
-Medical staff place the babies under special blue lights or under a fiber optic blanket in a process called phototherapy.
-This is a noninvasive and easy treatment which should prevent jaundice from getting worse.
-If the bilirubin level becomes too high, exchange transfusions will be needed.
-If the jaundice isn’t recognized in time or the proper treatment is not given, bilirubin can cross the blood-brain barrier and cause kernicterus, a form of brain damage, which often overlaps with HIE.
+Jaundice is caused by increased concentrations of bilirubin, a product of the breakdown of red blood cells.
+Babies may need help to safely remove this bilirubin, especially if it develops in the first 24 hours after birth or between days 3-7 of life.

 Improper treatment of neonatal hypoglycemia

-It is critical that babies’ blood sugar never drops too low.
 A baby’s developing brain depends exclusively on glucose for energy.
-Low blood sugar levels can cause brain cells to die, causing brain bleeds and HIE.
-This is one of the most common neonatal health issues, and one of the most easily solved.
-Hypoglycemia can occur due to:
+Low blood sugar levels can cause brain cells to die, leading to brain bleeds and HIE.
+This is one of the most common neonatal health issues, and one of the most easily solved with extra feedings (breastmilk or formula) or glucose solution via IV in extreme situations.

 - Too much insulin (a disorder called PHHI)